-Kintsugi Hope Wellbeing Groups consists of a structured, yet flexible series of 12 weeks of content which includes group and individual activities designed to help participants to accept themselves, to understand their value and worth, and grow towards a more resilient and hopeful future.
+Kintsugi Hope Wellbeing Groups consists of a structured, yet flexible series of content for adults (12 weeks), youth (6 weeks) and students (4-8 weeks) which includes group and individual activities designed to help participants accept themselves, understand their value and worth, and grow towards a more resilient and hopeful future.

-The Kintsugi Hope Wellbeing Group covers big topics (see 5 below) but with the aim of everyone completing a session feeling more positive than when they arrived.
+The Kintsugi Hope Wellbeing Group covers deep topics (see below) but with the aim of everyone completing a session feeling more positive than when they arrived.

-Each week has specific aims to be achieved, with flexible content to be used in any setting or context.
+Each week has a title and specific aims, with flexible content to be used in any setting or context.
 For example, some groups may enjoy lots of information, details and opportunities for writing and reflection while others may prefer group discussions.
-There will be options for more creative activities to outwork the sessions' theme, or Biblical content for reflection and prayer.
+There are options for more creative activities to outwork the sessions' theme, or material for reflection and prayer.

 The material is split into 7 different learning styles that the Group leader can pick and choose, depending upon the context of their group:

-Content will constantly be monitored and updated in response to evaluation as the Groups develop.
+Content will constantly be monitored and updated in response to evaluation as the Wellbeing Groups develop.

 Each week has a theme as follows:

 A copy of the organisation's safeguarding policy must be uploaded to our Group Management System (GMS) as part of the application process.

 All Group Leaders must have an up-to-date basic adult DBS (enhanced is accepted but not essential, unless leading a Youth Group) in place and must have been recruited in line with their church or organisation’s safe recruitment policy, procedures and expectations.
 The recommending church/organisation will be required to provide the date of the Group Leader's most recent DBS check, and let us know if they are registered for the update service (enhanced only).